What Legal Formation is Best for Your Business

 A sole trader set-up is often seen as the easiest way to get a business off the ground.
 It doesn’t require many formalities, and there isn’t the added complication of a distinction between the business owner and the business itself; as a sole trader, you are the business.
 But being a business brings with it some disadvantages – most notably, unlimited personal liability.

 That is one of the reasons why some people opt instead for a limited company, a key advantage of which is that – as the name suggests – the liability of the business owner(s) for the company’s debts and other obligations is limited.
 Some people also feel that trading as a limited company offers more gravitas than as a sole trader, but that doesn’t necessarily follow.
-And the level of formality (and associated cost) that comes with setting up and running a limited company can be off-putting.
+And, in fact, the level of formality (and associated cost) that comes with setting up and running a limited company can be off-putting.

 The third possibility is partnership.
 There are two options: a standard partnership in which each partner bears responsibility for the debts (and other liabilities) of the business; and a limited liability partnership, which offers some vital protection when things go wrong.